lanzani/jetson-docs/docs/libraries/mediapipe/overview.md

 ### Build images

-These are the images used to build mediapipe.
+These are the images used to build mediapipe and get the wheel file.

 #### Jetpack 4.6.1 (l4t-32.7.1)